hyperium/tonic/tonic-examples/routeguide-tutorial.md

 $ cd tonic
 ```

-Tonic uses `rustfmt` to tidy up the code it generates, make sure it's installed.
+Tonic uses `rustfmt` to tidy up the code it generates, so we'll make sure it's installed.

 ```shell
 $ rustup component add rustfmt
 ```

+**Note** Prior to rust's 1.39 release, Tonic may be pinned to a specific toolchain version.
+Running
+the above command may first download and install a different toolchain.
+Check the project's [readme]
+for the latest requirements.

 Run the server
 ```shell